Heart Attack and Stroke Symptoms Require a Quick Response

 Time is critical when it comes to treating a heart attack or stroke.
 If you experience the warning signs of either of these serious medical events, call 911 immediately.

-When an otherwise healthy 59-year-old Greensboro woman suddenly lost her balance and the ability to speak a few months ago, her family recognized the symptoms of a stroke and dialed 911.
+When an otherwise healthy 59-year-old Greensboro woman suddenly lost her balance and the ability to speak, her family recognized the symptoms of a stroke and dialed 911.
 Emergency responders whisked her to The Moses H. Cone Memorial Hospital’s emergency department (ED), where she received the intravenous clot-busting drug tPA.
 However, she didn’t improve and was transferred to the hospital’s angiography suite for emergent removal of the clot from her brain—all within an hour.

 Had her family’s response been any slower, it's unlikely the woman would have been able to walk out of the hospital on her own, as she did three days later.